Joel-Adams/openshiftv3_infra/README.md

 ansible-playbook 1_provision.yml

 ```
-Once the first playbook is created, go back into group_vars/all and update the bastion_fqdn with found in the Azure portal -> bastion VM -> DNS name.
+Once the first playbook is created, go back into group_vars/all and update the bastion_fqdn.
+This can be found in the Azure portal -> bastion VM -> DNS name.
 Then run the second playbook.

 ```
 ansible-playbook 2_loadinformation.yml